emilyresch/screencastify_assessment/README.md

 # The Code

 For this assessment I used vanilla Javascript as my programming language.
-I chose to use vanilla Javascript because it is more widely understood and readable and has good performance.
+I chose to use vanilla Javascript because it is widely understood and readable, and has good performance.

 # The Approach